hdon/asocialpuzzlegame/README.md

 Running
 =======

+To setup, edit config.js.
+Then: `npm install`.

-To run, edit config.js, then `node bundle && node server`
+To run: `node bundle && node server`.